A study of newly discovered close binary open clusters in the Milky Way: Data

 \section{Data}

-We take the open cluster catalog of \cite{2023AA...673A.114H} (HR23) for this work, because it is one of the newest and largest one without repeated clusters by now.
-A HDBSACN algorithm was used by HR23 to conduct a blind all-sky search for open clusters based on 729 million sources with stellar magnitude brighter than 20 in Gaia Data Release 3 (DR3) \citep{2023AA...674A..37G}.
-Then the variational inference Bayesian convolutional neural network trained by unbiased and representative CMD pixel images of open cluster samples was used to verify the members identified by HDBSACN.
-A homogenised cluster catalog is finally obtained by HR23, including 7167 clusters, of which 2387 are newly discovered.
-HR23 also provides the fundamental astronomical parameters, age, extinction, and distance of clusters in the catalog.
+We take the HR23 catalogue for this work, because it is one of the newest and largest OC catalogues.
+A HDBSACN algorithm was used by HR23 to conduct a blind all-sky search for OCs based on 729 million sources with stellar magnitude brighter than 20 in Gaia Data Release 3 (DR3) \citep{2023AA...674A..37G}.
+Then the variational inference Bayesian convolutional neural network trained by unbiased and representative CMD pixel images of OC samples was used to verify the clusters identified by HDBSACN.
+A homogenised cluster catalogue is finally obtained by HR23, including 7167 clusters, of which 2387 are newly discovered.
+HR23 also provides the fundamental astronomical parameters of clusters, such as age, extinction, distance and tidal radius in the catalogue.